Thursday, March 16, 2017

 Parks Associates today announced new data from the company’s OTT Video Market Tracker showing 55% of OTT services in the U.S. have a subscription-only business model, such as Netflix or Hulu.
 In Canada, 50% of OTT services offer subscription-only services.

-“There is an enormous amount of change going on in the OTT space right now, with new OTT video services entering the market ...read more
+“There is an enormous amount of change going on in the OTT space right now, with new OTT video services entering the market each ...read more

 Wednesday, July 06, 2016